-Search: Enter your search term(s) in the query boxes on the left-hand side of the page.
+Search: Enter your search term(s) in the query box on top of the page.

 You can continue to drill down by clicking on each individual folder to browse its contents.
 At all times during browse, the browse folder hierarchy in which you are currently browsing appears beneath the blue bar at the top of the screen, similar to breadcrumbs on a webpage.
 If at any time you want to go back up to a previous browse level, just click on the folder name link in the browse folder hierarchy.

-Occasionally, you will see VP-1, VP-2, or the phrases "VIRTUAL-PART-1, VIRTUAL-PART-2" etc. This means that a large document has been broken down into smaller units, to make it easier to view the documents over the Web.
+Occasionally, you will see VP-1, VP-2, or the phrases "VIRTUAL-PART-1", "VIRTUAL-PART-2" ect., as part of a title.
+This means that a large document has been broken down into smaller units, to make it easier to view the documents over the Web.
 For example, a 1000-page document might be divided into five 200-page files.
 In other cases, images in a document may have been scanned separately because of size, color or resolution.

 The content is not altered when a document is scanned in multiple parts.

 You cannot use your browser's Bookmark or Favorites function to save a link to one of our digital documents because we use a session-dependent, dynamic method to generate and open items in the Digital Collections.
 This means that the URL used to access documents is not persistent across time.
-If you wish to bookmark document locations, you may search the catalog on the document's title or author.
-After locating the document in the catalog, you may save the link location in the "Electronic Access" field of the catalog record.
-(The link in the catalog should begin with http://purl.org/net/nysl/nysdocs/...)

 The Digital Collections provide access to select online material referenced in the Excelsior catalog.
 Through the Electronic Access tag, a link is made between the catalog record and the item managed in the Digital Collections.
 Our online catalog displays this tag and clicking on it will take you to the item.
 More detailed information and subject headings may be found in catalog records.

+The Office of Cultural Education, NYS Department of Education, is providing access to these materials for educational and research purposes.
 The written permission of the copyright owners and/or other rights holders is required for distribution, reproduction, or other use of protected items beyond that allowed by fair use or other statutory exemptions.
 Responsibility for securing any necessary permissions ultimately rests with the user.